I travel a lot; I hate having my life disrupted by routine.

 Doing this, I was able to tighten up the slack that was allowing the carrier to wobble while driving down the road.
 Since having the nice woman drop what she was doing and weld the tabs on at Bakers Welding in Glenwood Arkansas, while we waited, we haven't had a bit of wobble or play in the carrier.

-This is the final look.
 The bike sits right behind the bumper and behind the rack is a carry-all rack.
-The carry-all rack holds our hoses, the Patio Mat we put beside our camper when parked, and our BBQ Grill.
-This way the things that don't matter if they're wet, can stay outside and not take up valuable space inside the campers storage bins or the back of the truck.
+The carry-all rack holds our water hoses, the Patio Mat we put beside our camper when parked, and our BBQ Grill.
+This way the things that don't matter if they get wet, can stay outside and not take up valuable space inside the campers storage bins or the back of the truck.
 We still have enough room if we decide to put a small generator on the back of the rack, but haven't had the need to install one yet.

 We had so many emails asking us for detailed pictures of the rack, so we put an entire page of just the motorcycle carrier and custom made rack on the site.
 Click Here to see that page.